Forthcoming and Online First Articles

 Keywords: trade barrier; timber; economy; environment; computable general equilibrium model; CGEM.

-• Weather intervention based pest forewarning model for increasing crop yield using Bayesian discriminant analysis Order a copy of this article
+• Weather intervention-based pest forewarning model for increasing crop yield using Bayesian discriminant analysis Order a copy of this article

 by S.R.
 Krishna Priya, N. Naranammal

-Abstract: Forewarning crop pests can help preventing crop damage, which helps to increase the crop yield.
+Abstract: Forewarning crop pests can help prevent crop damage, which helps to increase the crop yield.
 This paper is an attempt to forewarn the sucking pests of cotton crops such as aphids, jassid, thrips and whitefly.
 The data used for the study is the pest incidence of sucking pests on cotton from the years 2015-2016 to 2022-2023.
 A comparative study has been carried out using the Bayesian discriminant analysis with weather variables and weather indices for two groups as well as three groups.
 Regression model is built by taking the posterior probability obtained from both weather variables and weather indices, along with the trend as a regressor and pest incidence as a response variable for forewarning.
 The models are compared by goodness of fit measures.
 It has been identified that two groups of Bayesian discriminant analysis using weather indices performed better for aphids and jassid, while three groups using weather indices performed better for thrips and whitefly.

 Keywords: forewarning; discriminant analysis; crop pest; posterior probability; goodness of fit; weather indices; meteorological parameters; sustainable agriculture; integrated pest management; cotton.